AaltoSciComp/scicomp-docs/scicomp/zen-of-scicomp.rst

   * you sort of know what the target is
   * code is the main result
+  * must be maintainable for the future

 * Research code:

   * you don't know what the target is
   * code is secondary

-But research code still *can't* be an unmaintainable mess...
+But research code *often becomes important in the future*, so not all can be an unmaintainable mess...